splunk/security_content/docs/_posts/2020-07-21-remote_desktop_network_bruteforce.md

 * All_Traffic.dest_port

+#### How To Implement
+You must ensure that your network traffic data is populating the Network_Traffic data model.

+#### Known False Positives
+RDP gateways may have unusually high amounts of traffic from all other hosts&#39; RDP applications in the network.

 #### Kill Chain Phase
 * Reconnaissance
 * Delivery

-#### Known False Positives
-RDP gateways may have unusually high amounts of traffic from all other hosts&#39; RDP applications in the network.